- ACRONYMS AND DEFINITIONS

 - Factor VIII deficiency must be distinguished from Von Willebrand Disease ( see Von Willebrand disease above)

-- In hemophilia A, 30% of patients develop antibodies (inhibitors) to Factor VIII after repeated infusions making the infusions ineffective.
-These patients may be treated with immune tolerance protocols using low-dose Factor VIII or with bypassing agents (recombinant activated factor VII [factor VIIa] or activated prothrombin complex concentrate).
+- In hemophilia A, 30% of patients develop antibodies (inhibitors) to Factor VIII, making replacement therapy ineffective.
+These patients may be treated with immune tolerance protocols using low-dose Factor VIII or bypassing agents (recombinant activated factor VII [factor VIIa] or activated prothrombin complex concentrate).

-- A drug called emicizumab (Hemlibra®) is available for treating hemophilia A. Emicizumab is a recombinant bispecific monoclonal antibody that bridges activated Factor IX and Factor X to restore the function of missing activated Factor VIII.
-It's effectiveness has been demonstrated in several studies - PMID 28691557, PMID 30157389
+- Emicizumab (Hemlibra®), a recombinant bispecific monoclonal antibody that bridges activated Factor IX and Factor X to mimic the action of Factor VIII, has been approved to treat hemophilia A. Its effectiveness was demonstrated in several studies - PMID 28691557, PMID 30157389

 - BLEEDING DISORDERS | Acquired disorders

-- Acquired bleeding disorders occur when autoantibodies form against clotting factors (factor inhibitors).
-While antibodies may form to any factor, the most common factor affected is Factor VIII.
+- Acquired bleeding disorders can occur when autoantibodies form against clotting factors.
+These antibodies are called factor inhibitors, and while antibodies can form against any factor, the most common factor affected is Factor VIII.

-- Conditions that increase the risk for factor inhibitors include pregnancy, postpartum state, other autoimmune diseases, malignancy, advanced age, and certain medications.
-No underlying disorder is identified in up to 46% of patients.
+- Factor inhibitor syndromes are rare with an estimated annual incidence of the most common syndrome (Factor VIII inhibitor syndrome) being only 1 - 2 persons per million.
+Conditions that increase the risk for factor inhibitors include pregnancy, postpartum state, other autoimmune diseases, malignancy, advanced age (median age at diagnosis is 78 years), and certain medications.
+No underlying disorder is identified in up to 50% of patients.

 - THROMBOPHILIC DISORDERS